Disclaimer: Some postings contain other author's material. All such material is used here for fair use and discussion purposes.

 Just out of curiosity I put a straightedge on the unsanded filler, and by George it was nearly flat.

 So I sanded it out and gave it another thin coat then sanded again.
 It's really close, so I started spreading spot putty.
-I was pretty happy with the result, so I moved on to the back of the panel.
+I was pretty happy with the result, so I moved on to the back portion of the quarter.

-Happily there is access to the back of this part of the panel.
-I did a bunch of hammering and dollying around the letter holes because a prior owner had pounded recesses for each hole so he could fill them with plastic filler.
+Happily there is trunk access to the back of this part of the panel.
+I did a bunch of hammering and dollying around the letter holes because a prior owner had pounded recesses for each hole so he could fill them with Bondo.
 I suppose that's easier than welding them up, but it also caused wider damage to the area.

 The area just in front of the bumper had taken a hit, so that needed work as well.
 I also ran the shrinking disc on a pucker just below the letter holes.